JRRS1982/TutorialProjects/reactRedux/React.md

 A rough summary:

-- React - a reconciler - knows how to work with components
+- `React` - a reconciler - knows how to work with components
-- ReactDom - a renderer - knows how to take instructions and HTML
+- `ReactDom` - a renderer - knows how to take instructions and HTML
-- State - data in the system, that may change over time.
+- `State` - data in the system, that may change over time.
-- useState - used to make react update the HTMl on the page
+- `useState` - used to make react update the HTMl on the page
-- Babel - a command line tool that can take any version of Javascript and spit out a newer version of it.
+- `Babel` - a command line tool that can take any version of Javascript and spit out a newer version of it.
 Its included in every new install of a React project.
 This is required as a web browser where the project is executed may not support newer versions of Javascript.
 It consists of a huge number or npm packages.
-- Webpack - a bundler system.
+- `Webpack` - a bundler system.

 ## React Project Directories

-A rough summary:
+A rough summary of this directory layout:

-- /src - directory where we put all the source code.
+- `/src` - directory where we put all the source code.
-    - /src/components - typically where you build components
+    - `/src/components` - typically where you build components
-    - /src/hooks - typically where you build custom hooks
+    - `/src/hooks` - typically where you build custom hooks
-- /public - directory where we store all static files like images.
+- `/public` - directory where we store all static files like images.
-- /node_modules - directory that contains all the projects dependencies.
+- `/node_modules` - directory that contains all the projects dependencies.
-- package.json - records the projects dependencies and configures the project.
+- `package.json` - records the projects dependencies and configures the project.
-- package-lock.json - records the exact version of the dependencies we install.
+- `package-lock.json` - records the exact version of the dependencies we install.

 ## Formatting

-Components are typically in PascalCase hooks are typically in camelCase
+- Components are typically in PascalCase
+- Hooks are typically in camelCase

-## Project Setup
+## Installation
 ```
 // install a project with `create-react-app <projectName>`
 npx create-react-app exampleAppName